srdjanmutlak/Saucedemo-and-Gorest-task/README.md

 Complete the checkout form
 Complete the order
 Verify that the order is completed successfully with the displayed message
-2. Test: Items can be sorted
+2. Test: Items can be sorted.
 Go to https://www.saucedemo.com/
 Log in to the site
 Verify that the items are sorted by Name ( A TO Z )